Set a static IP in Debian

 Debian's non-graphical install does not give you the option to set a static IP, here's a quick guide to doing it manually on the command line.

-Login to Debian as root or as a user with sudo privileges (be sure to append sudo before every command).
+Login to Debian as root or as a user with sudo privileges (in which case, be sure to append sudo before every command).
 First, save a copy of the default network config as a back up:

 Now edit the file: